Journal of Business Ethics

 The Journal of Business Ethics is a peer-reviewed academic journal published by Springer.
-The Journal of Business Ethics is one of the journals used by the Financial Times for in compiling the Business Schools research rank.

 The Journal of Business Ethics was founded by Alex C. Michalos (Institute for Social Research and Evaluation, University of Northern British Columbia) and Deborah C. Poff (Department of Philosophy, Carleton University) and originally published by D. Reidel.
 Professors Michalos and Poff served as the journal's Editors in Chief from its inception in 1982 to 2016.
 They were succeeded by R. Edward Freeman (Darden Business School, University of Virginia) and Michelle Greenwood (Department, of Management, Monash University) in 2016.
 Professor Freeman retired from the Journal in 2021 and was succeeded by Gazi Islam (Grenoble Ecole de Management).
 Consequently, the current Editors in Chief are Michelle Greenwood and Gazi Islam.
 D. Reidel became part of Springer in 2004.

 Aims and Scope

 The Journal of Business Ethics aims to improve the human condition by providing a public forum for discussion and debate about ethical issues related to business.
 The journal's emphasis is on the "ethics" of business ethics, with the goal of promoting dialogue between diverse publics, both academic and civil society.

 The editors encourage a broad scope, and the JBE publishes original articles from a wide variety of methodological and disciplinary perspectives concerning ethical issues related to business that bring something new or unique to the discourse in their field.
 The term 'business' is understood in a wide sense to include all systems involved in the exchange of goods and services, while 'ethics' concerns human action aimed at promoting a good life.
 Systems of production, consumption, marketing, advertising, social and economic accounting, labour relations, public relations and organisational behaviour are analysed from a moral viewpoint.
 Speculative philosophy as well as reports of empirical research are welcomed.
 The style and level of dialogue involve all who are interested in business ethics – civil society, business actors, universities, government agencies and consumer groups.